orbbec/docs/OrbbecSDKv2_User_Guide/source/3_Application_Guide/ApplicationGuide.md

 ## Laser On-Off

-Currently, only the Gemini 330 series supports this feature (requires firmware version v1.4.00 or above).
+Currently, only the Gemini 330 series supports this feature (requires firmware version v1.4.00 or above) and requires Orbbec SDK version v2.1.1 or above

 ```c++
 // load frame interleave mode as 'Laser On-Off'